Eat This, Not That! for Greek Foods

 We know what you’re thinking, “Kolo-what now?!”
 Kolokithokeftedes is essentially grated zucchini that’s breaded, fried, and served with herbs and feta cheese.
 So basically, it’s empty carbs, with lots and lots of fat.
 There are better ways to hit your daily veggie quota.

 It’s hard to go wrong with baked protein- and fiber-rich lima beans served with tomato sauce.

 Eat This: Fattoush

 While you may have never heard of it before, most Greek joints serve a fattoush salad.
-Comprised solely of tossed greens, parsley, cucumber, tomatoes (one of these 25 Healthy Foods That Give You Glowing Skin, bits of toasted pita, mint, and lemon, it's a tasty, pretty dish you'll feel good about choosing.
+Comprised solely of tossed greens, parsley, cucumber, tomatoes (one of these foods that give you glowing skin, bits of toasted pita, mint, and lemon, it’s a tasty, pretty dish you’ll feel good about choosing.
 We suggest pairing it with red wine or balsamic vinegar.
 Ordering in?
-Ask for the dressing on the side so your salad doesn't get soggy during delivery.
+Ask for the dressing on the side so your salad doesn’t get soggy during delivery.